 HOW TO MAKE CHOCOLATE COVERED COOKIE DOUGH SQUARES

-- I usually don’t when I am just making these for myself, but if you wish to heat treat your raw flour to ensure food safety, follow the instructions in the Notes for doing that first.
+- If you wish to heat treat the flour to ensure food safety, follow the instructions in the Notes for doing that first.
+I usually use oat flour so don’t worry about it!

-- Place the butter, brown sugar, nut butter, and vanilla into a mixing bowl and beat until combined.
+- Place the nut butter, butter, brown sugar and vanilla into a mixing bowl and beat until combined.

 - Next, add the flour, protein powder, and salt and mix on low until all ingredients are incorporated.